jvanlint/Home-Time/README.md

 # Home Time

-> A coding challenge for recruiting potential devs for REA.
+> A coding challenge for recruiting potential mobile devs for REA.
+This represents an iOS submission.

 Home Time is a an app challenge given to potential mobile dev candidates for REA.
 It is created in response to a problem statement supplied by REA.